JacobRPrice/JacobRPrice.github.io/_posts/2019-05-14-AEESP-Workshop-presentation-slides.md

 author: Jake Price
 ---

-My contribution to this years AEESP Workshop *Meta-omics in Environmental Engineering Research.
+My contribution to this years [AEESP Conference](https://aeesp-2019.engineering.asu.edu/) Workshop *Meta-omics in Environmental Engineering Research.
 Theory, Statistics, and Data Interpretation* is a talk titled **Statistical considerations for 'omic data analysis**.
-With such little time, I'm afraid I was only able to scratch the surface, but I hope it was enough to awaken some interest and be of some help!
+With such little time to speak, I'm afraid I was only able to scratch the surface, but I hope it was enough to awaken some interest and be of some help!

 Outline:
 * data structures